-In Year 2, we encourage good behaviour in many ways...
+In Year 2 we encourage positive behaviour in many ways...

-Children will be rewarded with individual 'house point' tokens for demonstrating use of the '7 Habits' in and around school.
+Children will be rewarded with individual 'house point' tokens for demonstrating use of the '7 Habits' and our school values in and around school.
 Good effort and positive behaviour will also be rewarded with house points.
 House points are counted at the end of each half term.
+The winning house is awarded a 'non-school uniform day.'

-Each week two children from each class are selected to receive a special certificate in our 'Celebration Assembly.'
-Our certificates celebrate use of the '7 Habits.'
+Each week two children from each class are selected to receive a special certificate.
+Our certificates celebrate the use of the '7 Habits.'

-The whole class work together to receive class sunshines.
-The class are rewarded for their efforts with activity time.
+The whole class work together to receive 'class sunshines.'
+When the class has received 10 sunshines, the children are rewarded with